Lead Gen & CRM

 Creating an Opportunity Workflow

 You can create pipeline automation using a visual workflow that is based on when a stage changes.
+To create the stage change automation:

 1. Click Automation > Visual Workflows in the left toolbar.

-3. Enter a name for the workflow.
+4. Enter a name for the workflow and click OK.

 6. Click has the stage under Opportunity.